 5. Can I monetize a video with 1 million views if I am not in the Partner Program?

-Further reading: For more tips on building your online business, check out our guides on How To Sell On Amazon and SEO for New Website Checklist.
+Further reading: Want to hustle harder?
+Read our guides on How To Sell On Amazon and our SEO for New Website Checklist.

 So, how much does YouTube pay for 1 million views?
-The most accurate answer is that it serves as a foundation, not the ceiling.
+The honest truth is that a million views is just the starting line, not the finish line.